leahkemp/pipeface/docs/pipeface/setup.md

 ```

 > [!NOTE]
-> In singleton mode, checking relatedness will produce a somalier extracted file.
+> - In singleton mode, checking relatedness will produce a somalier extracted file.

-> [!NOTE]
-> In duo/trio mode, checking relatedness will additionally run joint relatedness and quality control checks.
+> - In duo/trio mode, checking relatedness will additionally run joint relatedness and quality control checks.

 Specify the directory in which to write the pipeline outputs.
 Eg: